Ash7119/WEC-2021-Analysis/README.md

 Axes:
 - X-axis: Driver which is grouped by team number
-- Y-axis: Lap time delta vs stint first lap
+- Y-axis: Lap time delta(seconds)
+- Color: Driver name

-What does this plot show: The plot compares the pace of the drivers within the same team.
+What does this plot show: This plot compares driver pace within the same team.
+Each lap time is measured against the average of the first 3 laps of that driver's stint (baseline).
+Only laps after the baseline period (lap 4+) are analyzed.

 Key Insights:
 - Tighter box indicating driver is more consistent